stijn-dejongh/lovecraft_public_domain/raw_converts/lf.md

 the lone tree on Maple Hill had been struck again, and Munroe rose from his box and went to the tiny window to ascertain the damage.
-When he took down the shutter the wind and rain howled deafeningly in, so that I could not hear what he said; but I waited while he leaned out and tried to fathom Nature&rsquo;s pandemonium.
+When he took down the shutter the wind and rain howled deafeningly in, so that I could not hear what he said; but I waited while he leaned out and tried to fathom Nature's pandemonium.

-  Gradually a calming of the wind and dispersal of the unusual darkness told of the storm&rsquo;s passing.
+  Gradually a calming of the wind and dispersal of the unusual darkness told of the storm's passing.
 I had hoped it would last into the night to help our quest, but a furtive sunbeam from a knothole behind me removed the likelihood of such a thing.
 Suggesting to Munroe that we had better get some light even if more showers came, I unbarred and opened the crude door.
 The ground outside was a singular mass of mud and pools, with fresh heaps of